navis-org/pymaid/docs/source/plotting.rst

 ++++++++++++++

 :func:`~pymaid.plot3d` allows plotting of volumes (e.g. neuropil meshes).
-It's very straight forward to use meshes directly from you Catmaid Server:
+It's very straight forward to use meshes directly from you Catmaid Server: there is a custom class for Catmaid Volumes, :class:`pymaid.Volume` which has some neat methods - check out its reference.

 >>> import pymaid
 >>> rm = pymaid.CatmaidInstance( 'www.your.catmaid-server.org',